Air Conditioning Inspection Regulations and the TM44 Inspection Certificate: Overview and Q&A

 How we can help!

-At Smart GreenTech Solutions we are passionate about air conditioning and ventilation systems, and our goal is to create healthy and sustainable buildings, which is reflected in every air conditioning inspection and/or survey that we conduct.
+At Smart GreenTech Solutions we are passionate about air conditioning and ventilation systems, and our goal is to ensure that our clients are compliant with the Regulations with the least possible disruption to their business.

-We will provide you with a tailored recommendation report to improve the reliability and energy efficiency of your air conditioning and ventilation systems, as well as the indoor air quality of your buildings, which will significantly reduce operating costs whist creating a healthy indoor environment.
+In addition to the TM44 certificate, we will also provide you with a tailored recommendation report to improve the reliability and energy efficiency of your air conditioning and ventilation systems, as well as the indoor air quality of your buildings, which will significantly reduce operating costs whist creating a healthy indoor environment.